umassos/sinfonia/CHANGE_NOTES.md

 We have a loadtest repo independent of the repository.
 The loadtest is acts as Tier-3, the application edge node.

+The loadtest generator repo is at https://github.com/k2nt/sinfonia-tier3

+The matrix multiplication app repo is at https://github.com/k2nt/sinfonia-loadtest-app

+### Tier-2 settings

+We added Tier-2 geographic contexts to simulate a mesoscale cluster.
+The settings are embedded as Ansible inventory files located at deploy-tier2/inv.

+We also simulate latency to account for geographic distances.
+Latency is applied via the `tc` Linux command.
+The Ansible script to provision latency to Tier-2 machines is at deploy-tier2/latency.yml and at deploy-tier2/tasks/latency.yml and at deploy-tier2/scripts/latency.py.

+We also have some helper Ansible scripts such as deploy-tier2/cleanup.yml and deploy-tier2/check-tier2.yml.

 ## Issues

 These are issues I noticed.